 At the Environmental Finance Center, we think a lot about the affordability of environmental services such as drinking water and wastewater.
+When developing utilities we have to consider not only the cost of the system but also the affordability not water and wastewater bills to the households within the community.
+How do we do this?
 Historically, many systems have measured affordability by looking at the cost of service compared to a community’s median household income (MHI), though this measure is limited.
 A better way to measure affordability is to look at the cost of service over a range of income buckets.

 All of these measures, however, are looking at affordability through the lens of annual income.
 That can be a good measure if households only have regular expenses.
 But what happens if a household has an unexpected expense?
 Would that household be able to cover its regular costs if it had an emergency expense?